muratk3n/thirdwave/en/README.md

 ---

 What was my New Year meal?
-The Irish stew baby.. could not find Guiness but used another dark malt.
+Irish stew baby.. could not find Guiness but used another dark malt.
 Superb.

 ---